johnzhengcheng/Cloud/README.md

 This solution is for the beauty of maths.

+"myClass.py" file is the base class object file

-diff.py is used to derive difference of function.
+"myClassDiff.py" is used to derive difference of each function.